A computer purchase is not required to attend KGCOE. However, if you do want to bring your own, here are some things to think about before purchasing.

 The 2 TB hard drives are now standard.
 Bigger hard drives are available and having a second external hard drive for backing up your information is highly recommended.

-USB Flash drive (pen/thumb drive) 1GB or larger (consider getting 2).
+USB Flash drive (pen/thumb drive) 4GB or larger (consider getting 2).

 A 20" or 23" flat panel is a real space saver and offers excellent resolution.

 RIT has good Wi-Fi coverage on campus for wireless networking.
-10/100/1000 and Wifi (802.11n) is the currently provided.
-The Institute has an OC3 backbone, (very fast), that is provided throughout the campus in the academic and living areas.
+802.11n is the current WIFI provided.
+The Institute has an OC3 backbone, (very fast), that is provided throughout the campus in the academic and residential areas.
 Road Runner and DSL are available in the area for those away from campus.
-An Ethernet connection is a must.
-You can also connect to the campus network via modem for free.
-The connection is usually around 45-53kbps.
-Not bad for a modem connection but not near the speed of Ethernet.
-If you have a laptop, wireless would be a great choice if you plan to carry your laptop around.
-Wireless technology is available across the campus as well (some areas have limited coverage).
+Wireless technology is available across the campus.

 Graphics and Video